 8) What is the reason behind the name of your blog?

 9) Which post on your blog would you like to have gotten more readership?

 10) Has there been anything challenging about blogging since you’ve started writing for an online audience?

 11) Lastly, what have you found to be the most rewarding part of blogging since you began your writing venture?

-Thank you again to My Comic Relief for your support.
-Your blog is so awesome and well written!
+Thank you again to Michael from My Comic Relief for your support.
+Your blog is so awesome, well written and funny!
 Kathleen and I were so excited to receive this shout out!
 I hope all of my nominees are as excited as I was when I found out that we had been nominated.